-5.7 Does the technology agree to collaborate with EGI software vulnerability handling?
+3.9 Does the technology wish to collaborate with EGI software vulnerability handling?

 This is only relevant if you are either a member of the product team, or have a relationship with the product team.
-For larger commercial suppliers we do not ask for any agreement, provided they have a satisfactory vulnerability handling procedure in 5.5.
+For larger commercial suppliers we do not ask for any agreement, provided they have a satisfactory vulnerability handling procedure.